Skip to main content

 Next Topic: Network Routing Protocols Cheat Sheet

-Network protocols are the standardized rules and conventions that govern how data is transmitted between devices on a network.
-They operate across multiple layers of abstraction—from the physical signals on a wire to the application-layer messages you see in a browser—and each protocol serves a specific purpose in ensuring reliable, efficient, and secure communication.
-Understanding protocols like TCP/IP, UDP, HTTP, and DNS is essential for diagnosing network issues, optimizing performance, and designing scalable systems.
-Keep in mind that the protocol stack is hierarchical: higher-layer protocols depend on lower-layer protocols to handle addressing, routing, and physical transmission, so knowing where each protocol lives (and how they encapsulate data) is key to understanding end-to-end network behavior.
+Network protocols are the standardized rules governing how data is transmitted between devices on a network.
+They operate across multiple layers of abstraction—from physical signals on a wire to application-layer messages in a browser—and each protocol serves a specific purpose in ensuring reliable, efficient, and secure communication.
+Understanding protocols like TCP/IP, UDP, HTTP, DNS, and their modern successors (QUIC, HTTP/3, MQTT) is essential for diagnosing network issues, optimizing performance, and designing scalable systems.
+Keep in mind that the protocol stack is hierarchical: higher-layer protocols depend on lower-layer ones for addressing, routing, and physical transmission, so knowing where each protocol lives and how they encapsulate data is key to understanding end-to-end network behavior.

 What This Cheat Sheet Covers